rightjs/rightjs-docs/docs/en/docs/core/util.md

     isFunction(mixed value) -> boolean check result

-Checks if the given value is a {Function}
+Checks if the given value is a {Function}.

     isFunction('boo');         // -> false
     isFunction(function() {}); // -> true